-Our method is organized in an iterative fashion and is based on the direct inspection of the numerical structure.
-The method, in fact, starts from the reflected waves on the bipoles and follows their path throughout the whole structure once every time sample.
-In order to generate the path, we scan the tree that describes the circuit topology [5].
-If the structure is based just on three-port junctions, the resulting connection tree turns out to be binary (hence the name binary connection tree).
+In spite of the dramatic improvements introduced in the WT method, we decided to explore a different and novel approach, organized in iterative form.
+This method turns out to be the most efficient one, as it is based on a direct inspection of the numerical structure.
+The method starts from the reflected waves on the bipoles and follows their path throughout the whole structure once every time sample.
+In order to generate the path, in fact, we scan a tree that describes the circuit topology.
+If the structure is based just on threeport junctions, the resulting connection tree turns out to be binary (hence the name binary connection tree).
+Like in the WT method, also with the BCT we do not necessarily need to use three-port adaptors.
+However, considering that any N-port adaptor can always be decomposed into the interconnection of N-2 three-port adaptors, we can use a BCT with no loss of generality.
 The BCT formally describes the interconnection topology of the adaptors under the following rules:

-- the root corresponds to the adaptor that the nonlinear (NL) element connects to; - the nodes are 3-port standard WDF adaptors and the branching topology matches the actual adaptor's interconnection topology; - the leaves correspond to the bipoles.
+- the root corresponds to the adaptor that the nonlinear (NL) element connects to; - the nodes are 3-port standard WDF adaptors and the branching topology matches the actual adaptor's interconnection topology; - · the leaves correspond to the bipoles.